IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

 \subsubsection{$\gamma_2$ Correlation}

+{The balance coefficient $\gamma_2$ of the sample evaluation function $E$ affects {the} competitiveness of {the} crossover offspring by controlling the learning objects.
+Appropriate learning objects mean that the crossover offspring can collect more of the superior {characteristics} of the parents rather than their defects.
+The crossover operator that depends on $\gamma_2$ is expected to generate dominant offspring, while the fitness function that includes $\gamma_1$ represents the desired evolutionary direction.
+Although the two behave similarly, they should not be roughly equal.}

-Softer targets are preferred in knowledge distillation, which can minimize information loss.
-In principle, our crossover operator allows the offspring to learn from a set of networks rather than a limited set of 2 parents.
-This is a tempting idea, which means that the crossover offspring can absorb more experience from the trained network.
+{In addition to the sample evaluation function, the knowledge distillation targets also affect the position of {the} crossover offspring in the population.
+Although softer targets are preferred in knowledge distillation \cite{DBLP:journals/corr/HintonVD15}, as they minimizes the information loss, their effectiveness should be experimentally verified in different algorithmic settings.} {Likewise, the number of crossover parents can affect system outcomes through the generated offspring.} In principle, our crossover operator allows the offspring to learn from a set of networks rather than a limited set of two parents. {If the crossover offspring is precise enough to absorb the experience of its parents, it can learn more from more trained networks.}

-Also, the balance coefficient of the sample evaluation function $\gamma_2$ directly controls the learning objects of offspring, which is similar to $\gamma_1$.
-However, $\gamma_2$ should not be roughly equal to $\gamma_1$, because they serve different purposes.

-Since all three hyperparameters ($\gamma_2$, knowledge distillation targets, and crossover parents number) are related to the crossover operator and are tightly correlated, they are considered together here.
-We perform a grid search for $\gamma_2 \in \{0, 0.0001, 0.001, 0.01, 0.1, 1\}$ in a total of four contexts combined with different knowledge distillation targets and crossover parents number.
-We set the size of population $\mu=1$ and the crossover number $n_c=1$ in this experiment.
-The performance measurements are reported in Table.~\ref{tab:gamma2|cpop|target}.
-The best of each context is bolded and the best of all contexts is additionally underlined.
+Since all three hyperparameters ($\gamma_2$, knowledge distillation targets, and {the nubmer of} crossover parents) are related to the crossover operator and are tightly correlated, they are considered together here.
+We perform a grid search for $\gamma_2 \in \{0, 0.0001, 0.001, 0.01, 0.1, 1\}$ in a total of four contexts combined with different knowledge distillation targets and number{s} of crossover parents.
+We set the size of {the} population $\mu=1$ and the crossover {size} $n_c=1$ in this experiment.
+The performance measurements are reported in Table~\ref{tab:gamma2|cpop|target}.
+The best {result in} each context is bolded and the best {result out} of all contexts is additionally underlined.

-Within each context, equation \eqref{eq:Ed} is counterproductive when $\gamma_2$ is inappropriate, and $E_{d}$ gradually takes on a positive effect as $\gamma_2$ tends to 0.001 in general.
-Whereas this is not true in the context of hard targets with all mutation offspring as crossover parents, its FID is abnormal at $\gamma_2=0.001$.
-We believe that the outlier is due to the randomness of the experiment.
-In summary, we set $\gamma_2$ to 0.001.
-Experiments show that this value is applicable to both real-world image datasets and synthetic datasets.